whoissqr/terraform-cdx-modules/aws/README.md

 ```

 ### Scenario-3: Infrastructure creation with existing VPC and EKS cluster
-Here, terraform will try to deploy cluster-autoscaler, nginx-ingress-controller in the existing EKS cluster and then create the S3 bucket, RDS instance, kubernetes namespace and required secrets in it.
+Here, terraform will try to deploy cluster-autoscaler, nginx-ingress-controller in the existing EKS cluster and then create the RDS instance. if `scanfarm_enabled` is true, then it will also create the S3 bucket.
 ```bash
 $ export TF_VAR_prefix="cnc"
 $ export TF_VAR_vpc_id="vpc-07dc99f9a6682xxxx"